Usury: Bible

-The Old Testament "condemns the practice of charging interest on a poor person because a loan should be an act of compassion and taking care of one’s neighbor"; it teaches that "making a profit off a loan from a poor person is exploiting that person (Exodus 22:25–27)."
-Similarly, charging of interest (נֶֽשֶׁךְ) or the taking of clothing as pledges is condemned in Ezekiel 18 (early 6th century BC), and Deuteronomy 23:19 prohibits the taking of interest in the form of money or food when lending to a "brother".
+The Old Testament "condemns the practice of charging interest on a poor person because a loan should be an act of compassion and taking care of one’s neighbor"; it teaches that "making a profit off a loan from a poor person is exploiting that person ."
+Similarly, charging of interest (נֶֽשֶׁךְ) or the taking of clothing as pledges is condemned in (early 6th century Ezekiel and prohibits the taking of interest in Deuteronomy in the form of money or food when lending to a "brother".